St Aloysius' College (Sydney): Rozelle Campus (SACR)

-In 2020, the then current principal (Mark Tannock) proposed to move all Year 9 students to a campus in Rozelle, as a part of Plan Magis.
+In 2020, the past principal, Mark Tannock, who is now the head principal of St. Ignatius Riverview, proposed to move all Year 9 students to a campus in Rozelle, as a part of Plan Magis.
 In 2023, the proposition was planned to go ahead but the move was later delayed by 1 Term, as construction moved slower than anticipated.
 The Year 9 students are now staying at Rozelle, becoming a permanent campus of St Aloysius College.
 It became known generally as SACR (St Aloysius College Rozelle).
 This establishment has become a permanent part of the Aloysius experience, providing different teaching styles to the main campus.
 This aims to make sure students in Year 9 stay dedicated to their learning.
 Part of the Rozelle experience is a camp, a retreat, dance with Loreto and other activities with schools such as St. Scholastica's.
 The Rozelle experience also includes alternative subjects including Human Stories (English, Religion and History), The World Around Us (Science and Geography), and Contemplatives in Action (CIA - an additional elective path).

 Head of school

 In the early days, Jesuit colleges were headed by a Rector, who was also a Superior of the Jesuit community.
 The Rector was assisted by a Prefect of Studies, who attended to the day-to-day running of the school, especially concerning the curriculum and discipline.
 In the Australian Province, the 1970s saw the role of Headmaster become separated from that of Superior.
 Rectors and Superiors normally have a fixed term in canon law of six years; Headmasters' terms are indefinite.
 In 2003, the structure returned to the older dispensation, with the title of Prefect of Studies replaced with Principal.
 2014 saw the appointment of the College's first-ever lay principal with Mark Tannock being appointed to the role following the end of Chris Middleton's tenure.
 This break in tradition was due to the increased strain on Jesuit responsibilities due to the ongoing decrease in.
-On 7 March 2024, Mr Mark Tannock announced that he will transition into the principal role at St Ignatius Riverview at the end of the 2024 calendar year.
+On 7 March 2024, Mr Mark Tannock announced that he will transition into the principal role at Saint Ignatius' College, Riverview at the end of the 2024 calendar year.